Nebularzz/Nebularzz/README.md

 Sup guys im Nebularzz aka Nebular
-I program in Luau
+I program in Lua
-I use Roblox to code
-yea thats all abut me/what i do here
+I use Roblox and Visual Studio Code to program yea thats all abut me